 Mindfulness in Recovery®

 Mindfulness in Recovery® (MIR) was developed by our co-founder, John Bruna.
-Drawing upon his 34 years in recovery, experience as a addictions counselor, educator, and mindfulness teacher, we have integrated the tools and resources of mindfulness into a practical format that is highly effective for people in recovery.
+Drawing upon the latest evidence-based research and John’s personal recovery (in continuous recovery since 1984), training as a Buddhist monastic, experience as an addictions counselor, educator, and mindfulness teacher, we have integrated the tools and resources of mindfulness into a practical format that is highly effective for people in recovery.

 Mindfulness in Recovery® (MIR) is a skills-based, accessible and comprehensive mindfulness program designed specifically for recovery.
 It supports all recovery pathways using an individualized, mindfulness curriculum that empowers the client to integrate it with their personal values, cultural background, and spiritual beliefs.
 Using the language of recovery in the curriculum to build connections to recovery communities and literature, the MIR principles can be integrated seamlessly with your current treatment modalities providing clients with the skills to put the therapeutic tools you are offering them into practice.

 Many mindfulness programs focus on learning mindfulness techniques and exercises that can offer clients tools to become more present, reducing stress and reactivity, and increase their ability to make healthier life choices.
 However, all too often, even with the best programs and trained professionals, these tools are not integrated into an ongoing lifestyle that will support the ongoing practice required to develop long-term traits that support their recovery.
 They become a set of tools that fall by the wayside, only to be picked up in times of duress, if at all.

 MIR focuses on developing mindfulness skills that can be incorporated into daily life that practical, universal, and based on the recovery lifestyle.
 In this way, clients develop a way of living mindfully, with skills that support their recovery, based on their personal values and belief system.